Camera Conversion Types Guide

 1. UV/IR blocking bluish filter and LPF removal

-This is the most unexpensive conversion, most recommended to save money.
+This is the most inexpensive conversion, most recommended to save money.
 Cameras without the LPF or when it is removed having the sensor bare or "naked" will become Full Spectrum sensitive.
 Without any glass above the sensor there are no internal reflections coming from a replacement filter.
 When the stock UV/IR blocking filter is removed, the surface of the sensor is not really naked.
-There is a layer of glass protecting the micro-lenses and the Bayer matrix RGB microfilters on top of the pixels.
+The camera's sensor is sealed with a layer of glass protecting the micro-lenses and the Bayer matrix RGB microfilters on top of the pixels.
+However, if the sensor glass is ever scratched to the point that it affects the image quality, the camera's sensor may have to be replaced

 Autofocus and focus to infinity: to allow the camera reach focus to infinity with lenses, the sensor needs to be repositioned closer to the lens mount.
 In many situations, there is not enough room for this adjustment.
 If this is the case, the camera may not or will not focus to infinity with lenses after the conversion.
 The sensor repositioning travel range can be verified once the camera is disassembled.
 It varies even among different samples of the same camera model.
 Perfect focus of subjects closer than infinity will always be achieved in Live View Mode, but for guaranteed focus to infinity with lenses including perfect autofocus in Pentaprism/Pentamirror mode using DSLR cameras, options 2 is the appropriate choice.
 Telescopes will always reach focus to infinity without any problem.